Updated: Feb 2

-It came to me that my USPs was the way I networked with clients; it was my PERSONALTY on the phone or in-person.
+It came to me that my USPs were the way I networked with clients; it was my PERSONALTY on the phone or in person.

 They liked me for being who I was – jovial, humorous, courteous and most importantly, a good listener.

 I could repeat every bit they said in one go and retain minute details.

 They loved to talk to me in the first place.
 Securing projects followed naturally and automatically.

 Furthermore, I was always available when they called/texted/emailed.
 I went out on a pedestal for them regardless of the kind of money I was making.

 It was about being available at all times (literally).

 They knew I was going to be on the other side, with a spurt of energy, ready and set to roll, be it a new project or mere rectifications.